dfrey483/Python-Basics/Pandas/Data Frame/readme.md

 j 1 Jonas yes 19.0
 Click me to see the sample solution

 3. Write a Pandas program to display a summary of the basic information about a specified DataFrame and its data.
-Go to the editor
 Sample Python dictionary data and list labels: exam_data = {'name': ['Anastasia', 'Dima', 'Katherine', 'James', 'Emily', 'Michael', 'Matthew', 'Laura', 'Kevin', 'Jonas'], 'score': [12.5, 9, 16.5, np.nan, 9, 20, 14.5, np.nan, 8, 19],